-Full-text observational studies in any language reporting beneficial or harmful outcomes from the use of TCZ in adults hospitalized with COVID-19 were included.
-Two investigators (M.R-R., J.M.M-L.) independently screened each record title and abstract for potential inclusion.
-Restriction of publication type was manually applied: secondary analyses of previously reported trials, protocols, abstracts-only and experimental studies were excluded.
+121 Full-text observational studies in any language reporting beneficial or harmful outcomes 122 from the use of TCZ in adults hospitalized with COVID-19 were included.
+Two 123 investigators (M.R-R., J.M.M-L.) independently screened each record title and abstract 124 for potential inclusion.
+Restriction of publication type was manually applied: secondary analyses of previously reported trials, protocols, abstracts-only and experimental 125 studies were excluded.
 Potentially relevant articles were retrieved for full-text review.
-Two investigators (M.R-R., A.M.) then read the full text of the records the abstracts of which had been selected by at least 1 investigator.
-Discrepancies were resolved through discussion or by a third investigator (X.C.).
+126 127 Two investigators (M.R-R., A.M.) read the full text of the abstracts selected.
+128 Discrepancies were resolved through discussion or by a third investigator (X.C.).

-Publications were included if they met all the following criteria: 1) the study reported data on adults with COVID-19, diagnosed by polymerase chain reaction (PCR), admitted hospital-wide or in ICUs; 2) the study design was an observational investigation providing real-world original data on TCZ use in COVID-19, either intravenous or subcutaneous, at recommended doses of 400-800 mg or 162-324 mg, respectively; 3) the study data collection finished after 1 January 2020; and 4) the study provided data related to all-cause in-hospital mortality as pre-specified primary clinical outcome.
+130 Publications were included if they met all the following criteria: 1) the study reported data on adults ≥18 years-old with COVID-19, diagnosed by polymerase chain reaction 131 (PCR), admitted hospital-wide or in ICUs; 2) the study design was an observational 132 133 investigation providing real-world original data on TCZ use in COVID-19, either 134 intravenous or subcutaneous; and 3) the study data collection finished after 1 January 135 2020.

-Those studies reported to be "case-control studies", in which subjects from the control group also presented COVID-19, just as those from the TCZ group, were also included in the present review.
-Studies focusing on a sole subgroup of patients (e.g. renal transplant recipients) were excluded.
-Furthermore, those studies with overlapping data (e.g. the same series reported in different studies) were rejected to avoid bias due to data overexpression.
-In such cases, the latest and largest study was selected.
-For this purpose, a careful revision was performed of patients' origins included in studies from the same country.
-The search was completed by the bibliography review of every paper selected for full-text examination.
+Those studies reported being "case-control studies", in which subjects from the control 137 138 group also presented COVID-19, just as those from the TCZ group, were also included in the present review.
+Studies focusing on a sole subgroup of patients (e.g. renal transplant 139 recipients) were excluded.
+A careful revision was also performed of patients' origins 140 141 included in studies from the same country/hospital to avoid overlapping data, and only 142 the latest and largest study was selected.
+The search was completed by the bibliography 143 review of every paper selected for full-text examination.